The Childhood of Jesus: Synopsis

-The book follows a man and a boy who immigrate to a new land.
+The book follows a man and a boy who emigrate to a new land.
 Once there, they receive new names and rough estimates of their age and are taught Spanish to help them acclimatise to their new surroundings.
 Simón, the elder of the two, begins working at a grain wharf and slowly befriends his fellow workers.
 At the same time, Simón must find a way to locate the mother of the young boy David, who remembers nothing about her but assumes that he will recognize her when he sees her.
 During a walk, Simon sees a woman he believes is David's mother, and he subsequently talks her into assuming the role.
 However, while she begins to care for David, the authorities insist that he be sent to a distant school.
 Refusing to give him up, Simón and the woman flee in hopes of outrunning their pursuers and retaining custody of David.